gui1117/fefe/README.md

 # TODO:

+* draw physic
+* then do shapes collision
+* then do blind monsters

 * conrod: y a-t-il des features a enelver mettre...
-* faire rendu du monde dans graphics avec camera
 * faire rendu de conrod

-* niveau qui fait changer la caméra lorsqu'on peut pas voir comment